cybergarage/foreman-doc/dsl.md

 ### SET

 The method sets a new method into the local node.
+See [Action](./action.md) to define the actions using the supported programming languages.

 #### Parameters